Crossings of the Houston & Texas Central, the Missouri - Kansas - Texas, the St. Louis Southwestern, and the International & Great Northern railroads

 I&GN also crossed the Cotton Belt about two and a half miles northeast

 of the Brazos River.
-The I&GN arrived at Fort Worth in 1903, but unfortunately for Gould, the line soon became notorious for accidents
+The I&GN completed the line into Fort Worth in 1903, but unfortunately, the

-a poorly constructed roadbed.
+attributed to a poorly constructed roadbed with poor signaling.
 In 1902, RCT authorized construction of Tower 8 to control the I&GN's crossing of the Cotton Belt east of Waco.
 RCT had gained this authority under a 1901 state law directing it to manage the deployment of interlocker technology to improve crossing safety.
 This also improved operational efficiencies by limiting unnecessary stops at grade crossings of two railroads.
 RCT commissioned Tower 8 for operation on June 12, 1903 with a 20-function mechanical interlocking plant.
 Tower 8's function count was larger than would be required for a simple interlocked crossing (typically a dozen functions) indicating that there were connecting tracks at the junction from the outset.
 At the end of 1904, RCT's annual report reduced the Tower 8 function count to 16.
 It remained at this value until it rose to 34 in the report issued at the end of 1928.
-The report issued at the end of 1930 (the last comprehensive interlocker report ever issued by RCT) lowered the count back to 16, suggesting that perhaps the increase to 34 was simply a reporting error or perhaps a typesetting mistake.
-The I&GN was under constant orders from RCT to correct various issues and improve service on the Fort Worth line and elsewhere.
-When the U.S. went into a depression caused by the Panic of 1907, the I&GN was unable to make bond payments and it entered receivership in February, 1908.
+The interlocker report issued at the end of 1930 (the last such report ever issued by RCT) lowered the count back to 16, suggesting that the increase to 34 was simply a reporting error or perhaps a typesetting mistake.
+The I&GN was under constant orders from RCT to correct issues and improve service on the Fort Worth line and elsewhere.
+When the U.S. went into a depression caused by the Panic of 1907, the I&GN was unable to make bond payments and it went into receivership in February, 1908.
 The receivership lasted three years under the appointed Receiver, Judge Thomas Freeman, a former T&P attorney.
 Freeman rehabilitated much of the I&GN's roadbed and signaling systems using $11 million in short term Receiver Certificates authorized for sale by the Court.
 In June, 1911, the Gould family bought the I&GN out of bankruptcy and named Judge Freeman to be the new President.
 Yet, revenues were insufficient to retire the short term notes issued during the receivership, hence the I&GN went back into bankruptcy in 1914.
 At that point, the Gould family connection to the I&GN ended forever.
 It was not until July 28, 1922 that the I&GN emerged from bankruptcy as a newly reorganized and independent company under the name International - Great Northern Railroad (hence both I&GN and I-GN are used as abbreviations.)
 Left: area overview; Towers 59, 144 and 191 were installed after 1903 |

-The major junction of
+| The major junction of

 all of the railroads near the riverbank in East Waco became the location of Tower 21, authorized by RCT to commence operation